zetavg/chromium-website/site/chromium-os/licensing/licensing-for-chromiumos-developers/index.md

             added the end of an image build and to pre-CQ.
 DONE: Document for end users is here:
             <https://docs.google.com/a/google.com/document/d/1-p5Sg1m66pLPFYye4d7jiPkcJQVbfcwlBiExqc6tTpc/edit#>
-*   The end goal is to have the chrome browser read the license file from a location in the Chrome OS tree. <http://crbug.com/271832>
-            says it’ll be /opt/google/chrome/resources/about_os_credits.html
 *   Obviously running licensing x86-alex and shipping that output for all boards is incorrect, but that’s the best we can do before the above points are fixed.
 Once chrome knows to read the license file